 Fresh from a prophylaxis or bleaching treatment, patients will want to retain their whiter smiles.
 However, biofilm and dietary-driven (e.g., coffee and tea tannins) extrinsic stains tend to reaccumulate rapidly.
 Many seek out dentifrices formulated for stain removal and/or whitening as an affordable means of enhancing or maintaining their preferred shade.
 What exactly are ‘whitening’ toothpastes?
 These products typically contain ingredients that work in one (or a combination of both) of the following ways: mechanical stain control and chemical stain control.

-Toothpaste abrasive systems are the foundation of a dentifrice’s ability to physically remove extrinsic stains during brushing.
-As discussed in the What Exactly is Dentifrice? section, commonly used abrasives like hydrated silica, calcium carbonate, and sodium bicarbonate have been shown to be safe and effective in removing surface stains with adequate, regular toothbrushing.138 See the sidebar Toothpaste Abrasivity and Safety for more information.
+Mechanical Stain Control Toothpaste abrasive systems are the foundation of a dentifrice’s ability to physically remove extrinsic stains during brushing.
+As discussed in the What Exactly is Dentifrice? section, commonly used abrasives like hydrated silica, calcium carbonate, and sodium bicarbonate have been shown to be safe and effective in removing surface stains with adequate, regular toothbrushing.138 See below: Toothpaste Abrasivity and Safety for more information.
 Other ingredients can serve indirectly to augment the mechanical stain removal leading to whiter teeth.
 Tartar control agents like zinc citrate reduce calculus buildup which has a propensity to incorporate stain into its rough, porous structure.